maniezzo/pyTensorFlowForecast/README.md

-# AIprojects
+# pyTensorFlowForecast
-Projects for Artificial Intelligence university exam
+Time series forcast, using tensorflow.
+Based on a project for my Artificial Intelligence university exam